Updated February 2014

 We’ve developed a simple saliva test for predicting preterm labour

 We have filed a patent on a new saliva test for prediction of early preterm labour.
-If validated in a larger study, which has almost finished recruitment, this simple test could be used to predict which women may go into labour very early, allowing for greater surveillance and early intervention.
+If validated in an ongoing study, this simple test could be used to predict which women may go into labour very early, allowing for greater surveillance and early intervention.
 This may be particularly valuable in identifying women who would benefit from progesterone supplementation.

 We’ve improved our understanding of inflammatory causes of preterm birth